 - Rudest Pet – Pets showing their private bits, or licking them, etc

 - Naughtiest Pet – Photos of destructive things pets have done

 It is a good idea to explain every category, and put an example photo with each.
-You can find example photos either online, or by using suitable photoss of your own pet.
+You can find example photos either online, or by using suitable photos of your pet.

 This fundraiser gives everybody a laugh at each others photos.
-You can get an impartial jusge or judges to choose the winners, or if on facebook, you could get supporters to vote by selecting the “Like” buttons.
+You can get an impartial judge or judges to choose the winners, or if on Facebook, you could get supporters to vote by selecting the “Like” buttons.
 However, this can be subject to cheating, as entrants can ask their friends to vote on their entries.